Incident Types

 Incident Type on Microsoft Teams Incident Notification

 Incident Types are viewable on the ServiceNow incident after enabling this feature in the integration.
-Please refer to Advanced ServiceNow Configuration for enablement and configuration steps.
+Refer to Advanced ServiceNow Configuration for enablement and configuration steps.

 Incident Type on ServiceNow Incident Record